One Day Itinerary for the Grand Canyon South Rim [2023]

 If you’ll be flying Southwest, especially if you have the Southwest Companion Pass, so one person in your family can fly free, there are two options for major cities to fly into.

-Both routes offer spectacular sites to see along the way, but I’m going to focus on visiting the South Rim.
+Both routes offer spectacular sites to see along the way, but we’ll focus on visiting the South Rim.

 From Phoenix to the Grand Canyon